PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-changes.md

 ### Flags

-83 flags were changed, related to length sample size and weight sample size
+83 flags were changed, related to length sample size and weight sample size.

 Model setting      | Applies to                              | Before       | After         | Flag
 ------------------ | --------------------------------------- | ------------ | ------------- | ------------